sikandaramla/Docs/aspnet/fundamentals/static-files.rst

 The ASP.NET static file middleware understands almost 400 known file content types.
 If the user requests a file of an unknown file type, the static file middleware returns a HTTP 404 (Not found) response.
 If directory browsing is enabled, a link to the file will be displayed, but the URI will return an HTTP 404 error.

 The following code enables serving unknown types and will render the unknown file as an image.
-See  this `list of common MIME content types <http://www.iana.org/assignments/media-types/media-types.xhtml>`__.
+See   `MIME content types <http://www.iana.org/assignments/media-types/media-types.xhtml>`__.

 .. literalinclude:: static-files/sample/StartupUnKnown.cs
   :language: c#